 The legality and logistics can get tricky because while Proposition 64 did legalize cannabis in California, consuming it in public is still not allowed.
 The Lowell Café is in West Hollywood, however, which is known for relaxed attitudes and vibrant nightlife so it may fit well.

 There are some amazingly talented chefs that are part of not only the food industry, but they work with marijuana in different ways.

 For example, Michael Magallanes is a chef based in San Francisco with experience in Michelin-starred restaurants.

 He opened up his own business recently called Opulent Chef, and he does private dinners and cooking workshops with both cannabis and non-cannabis menus.

-Examples of some of the ways Magallanes uses cannabis include creating a powder with coconut oil that can be sprinkled on crackers or vegetables, as well as sweeter concoctions like milk spheres infused with cannabis, juniper berries, and licorice.
+Examples of some of the ways Magallanes uses marijuana include creating a powder with coconut oil that can be sprinkled on crackers or vegetables, as well as sweeter concoctions like milk spheres infused with cannabis, juniper berries and licorice.